YouTube’s favourite cinematographer has been quite busy over the years.

 Ciaran OBrien has singlehandedly raised the production values of UK YouTube approximately 17% (we did the maths) since he started doing cinematography for videos while still in university.
 Over the years he’s worked with many directors and built up quite an impressive CV — let’s take a look at some Ciaran highlights.

 Ciaran came onto the YouTube scene working with writer and director Khyan Mansley.
-They made many films together, but one stand-out was The Intern, a 3-episode series about a down-on-his-luck man with a mysterious new job prospect.
+They made many films together, but one stand-out was The Intern, a three-episode series about a down-on-his-luck man with a mysterious new job prospect.

 Ciaran’s worked with Hazel many times, most recently as a colourist on her Fullscreen television show PrankMe.
-The 8-episode thriller didn’t debut on YouTube, but its YouTube prankster-inspired storyline is maybe a little… too familiar?
+The eight-episode thriller didn’t debut on YouTube, but its YouTube prankster-inspired storyline is maybe a little… too familiar?

-Jack and Dean of All Trades
+Jack & Dean of All Trades